Customer Service and Claim Submission - JA DME

 Q15.
 A beneficiary wants to file a complaint on another supplier, how can he/she do that?

 A15.
 Beneficiaries should contact 1-800-MEDICARE regarding suppliers who are not answering the phone or servicing equipment.
-If a beneficiary wishes to file a complaint regarding customer service as well, have him/her file the complaint with their state health department and/or the Better Business Bureau.
+If a beneficiary wishes to file a complaint regarding customer service, as well, they should be advised to contact their State Health Insurance Assistance Program (SHIP).
+Details on how to contact your SHIP to file a complaint can be found at https://www.medicare.gov/claims-appeals/file-a-complaint-grievance/complaints-about-durable-medical-equipment-dme.

 Q16.
 A patient with private insurance gets set up on CPAP/BiPAP therapy.
 Three months into the rental the patient becomes eligible for Medicare.
 Is the patient required to meet the trial period compliance?